|Event||Date & Time||Location|

 - A member of HSC will be present at the voting booth to oversee voting operations.

-- The Homecoming Court candidates (top 8, excluding Royalty – see D) are invited to participate in the Parade on Saturday, October 20th.
+- The Homecoming Court candidates (top 8, excluding Royalty – see D) are invited and highly encouraged to participate in the Parade on Saturday, November 2nd.
 Court candidates’ transportation will be provided.

 - The court royalty is required to participate in the Homecoming Parade.
 Their vehicle and sign will be provided by the Homecoming Steering Committee.